yurihikari/garuda-hyprdots/README.md

 I'll make different branches if i have to massively change the behavior of the current files so you can keep track of the previous work versions.

-I am not affiliated in any way to the official Garuda Linux Sway Team.
+I am not affiliated in any way to the official Garuda Linux Team.
 This is a personal ricing using Garuda Linux Sway as the main distro.

 ## Overview 🖼️
 ![image](https://github.com/yurihikari/garuda-sway-config/assets/83579522/a5153162-3cb7-4dfd-9975-466c5d2753b5)